yuehanwang17mcp/big-data-spring2018/week-04/WS03_APIs_Data_Scraping.md

 This is telling git that it should ignore changes to files called `twitter_keys.py` in any subdirectory of the week-04 directory.
 We're safe!
 This file will go untracked by GitHub and we can be sure that we won't accidentally push it to our public GitHub repo.

-## Importing the Libraries and Twitter Keys
+## Importing Libraries and Twitter Keys

-We will be using `twython`, a Python library that provides wrappers around Twitter's API.
-Like other Python packages we've used up until this point, we can install `twython` from the command line using `pip`.
+We will be using `tweepy`, a Python library that provides wrappers around Twitter's API.
+Like other Python packages we've used up until this point, we can install `tweepy` from the command line using `pip`.

 ```sh
 # pip install twython
 pip install tweepy
 ```

-Import the libraries, including `twython`:
+Import the libraries, including `tweepy`:

 ```python
 # Import libraries